rhel-labs/instruqt/selinux-containers/02-inspect/assignment.md

 touch: cannot touch 'test': Permission denied
 </pre>

-In 'Pane 0' of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */var/spool* directory
+In the `Terminal 1` tab of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */var/spool* directory

 ```bash
 sesearch -A -s container_t -t var_spool_t -c dir -p read
 ```

 The search returns NO results.
 Since, there is no allow rule for container_t type to get read access to the */var/spool/* directory, access is blocked by SELinux.

 Query the SELinux policy for network access for container_t types